kenjitheman/url-probe/README.md

 ###

-- a simple command-line tool in golang which is checking url health and performance
+- A simple command-line tool in golang which is checking url health and performance.
-- provides a command-line interface for checking url health and performance
+- Provides a command-line interface for checking url health and performance.

-## project structure:
+## Project structure:

 ```go
 .